PipedreamHQ/pipedream/docs/docs/components/api/README.md

 #### UI

-When you navigate to your source component in the UI, you will be able to select and inspect the most recent 100 events (i.e., an event bin).
+When you navigate to your source [in the UI](https://pipedream.com/sources), you'll be able to select and inspect the most recent 100 events (i.e., an event bin).
 For example, if you send requests to a simple HTTP source, you will be able to inspect the events (i.e., a request bin).

 #### Workflows